MikeyMoore/visualizeSquare/README.md

 # visualizeSquare
 A web app that tests users on their chess board visualization.
+[Heroku Link](marksman.herokuapp.com)

 ##MVP (reached)
 - Users are prompted to guess 'light' or 'dark' for a chess board coordinate
 - Users can quess by clicking 'light' or 'dark' buttons
 - Users are told if they were correct or incorrect
 - Users see an image of the last coordinate they guessed, showing them where the actual coordinate is on a chess board
 - Coordinate prompts cycle through randomly and never stop